-This study is a case study of a female between the age of 45 - 55 who experienced domestic violence or intimate partner violence (IPV) at the hands of her spouse during their 18-month marriage.
+This study is a case study of a female between the age of 45 - 55 who experienced domestic violence or intimate partner violence (IPV) at the hands of her now ex-husband during their 18-month marriage.
 The female is an assistant professor at a state university in a southern state of the United States.

-She holds a postgraduate degree with thirty vears of experience in the field of education-26 of those years in public school education having served in the roles of classroom teacher, counselor, educational diagnostician, school administrator, and district level administrator.
+She holds postgraduate degrees with thirty years of experience in the field of education-26 of those years in public school education having served in the roles of classroom teacher, counselor, educational diagnostician, school administrator, and district level administrator.
 This female received many accolades in her professional work prior to her abuse and as a survivor will continue to excel as an educator.